dbohlender/canfar.github.io/docs/vmaccess.md

 chmod 600 ~/.ssh/id*sa
 {% endhighlight %}

-You actually don't need the private key on the canfar login host, this is slightly insecure but more convenient to have.
-However the CANFAR VMOD system needs the public key.
+You don't actually need the private key on the canfar login host, this is slightly insecure but more convenient to have.
+However the CANFAR VMOD service needs the public key.
 Now to simplify your connections to CANFAR VM and login host, you can add the following lines to your desktop/laptop `.ssh/config` file:

 {% highlight text %}
 Host canfar